celsiusnarhwal/RIL/docs/fontawesome/pro.md

 ???+ config "`fontawesome.kit_code`: A Font Awesome Kit code."
     Setting `fontawesome.kit_code` allows you to use the corresponding Kit with RIL.

+    Your Kit code is not a secret and is safe to commit to version control or share with other people.

     === "pyproject.toml"

         ```toml